pavelFaraday/Wordpress-Backend-Cheatsheet/Theme Development/Interview/2-wp_footer.md

 2. **Theme Compatibility:**
    - For your WordPress theme to work seamlessly with plugins and external scripts, it must include the `wp_footer()` function.
 It’s a best practice to always add it to the `footer.php` file to maintain theme compatibility.
-   - Missing `wp_footer()` in a theme can lead to incomplete page loads and malfunctioning of important features, like analytics tracking scripts or third-party plugin functionalities.
+   - Missing `wp_footer()` in a theme can lead to **incomplete page loads** and malfunctioning of important features, like analytics tracking scripts or third-party plugin functionalities.

 3. **Performance Optimization:**
    - Placing JavaScript and other non-essential scripts in the footer using `wp_footer()` helps improve page load performance.
 By loading these scripts at the end of the page, you ensure that the visible parts of your website load faster, providing a better user experience.

-### Purpose of `wp_footer()`

-The primary purpose of `wp_footer()` is to execute all functions hooked to the `wp_footer` action.
-Here’s a breakdown of what it does:
-- **Injects Scripts and Styles:** Adds JavaScript files, inline scripts, or CSS styles that are meant to load at the end of the page.
-- **Enables Plugin Functionality:** Many WordPress plugins rely on `wp_footer()` to insert necessary code, such as tracking pixels for analytics, social media scripts, or other third-party integrations.
-- **Enhances SEO:** Loading non-essential scripts in the footer can help with SEO optimization by improving page speed and the user experience.
+---
+---
+---

 ### Use Cases in Practice